carlynorama/ExploreGlobals/README.md

 # Working With C Globals

 ## Assumptions
-- Prefer not to write a whole bunch of new C
+- Prefer not to write a whole bunch of new C, but that may be the result.
 - The original C API is not totally under ones own control and its old and crufty style.

 ## TODO